 The origin of the banana bread

-Evidently, two important historical circumstances coincided before first banana bread was made.
-Firstly, in the mid 19th century Englishman Alfred Bird invented the first baking powder, which triggered a mini-revolution in baking cakes and bread.
-Also, during this period Americans were also working hard towards improving the existing baking powder formula; American scientist Eben Norton Horsford has made some changes in the existing formula and created modern version of baking powder similar to one we know and use today.
+Evidently, two important historical circumstances coincided before the first banana bread was made.
+Firstly, in the mid-19th century Englishman Alfred Bird invented the first baking powder, which triggered a mini-revolution in baking cakes and bread.
+Also, during this period Americans were also working hard toward improving the existing baking powder formula; American scientist Eben Norton Horsford made some changes to the existing formula and created a modern version of baking powder similar to the one we know and use today.

 Of course, the recipes were changing and adapting to the spirit of the time.
 That’s why we today witness the multitude of banana bread recipe variations.
 But that is also its advantage.

 Why do you have to make kefir banana bread?

 - Do you have spotted overripe bananas that you were going to throw in the garbage?
 Please don’t do that because these bananas are perfect for making the most delicious banana bread ever.

 - This kefir banana bread you can hold in the fridge for 4-5 days and it can be really a great morning snack, especially if you’re in a hurry and you don’t have the time to make breakfast.
 Save a slice, two (or three) in a plastic container and you’re ready for a new work day!

 - You can adjust it to your preferences when it comes to spices and ingredients – banana bread is excellent with cinnamon, nutmeg, vanilla, ginger, nuts, and dark chocolate.
 You can serve it with butter, Greek yogurt, fruit, lemon curd, and even ice cream.
 The possibilities are countless!